 Grass just before being grazed a third time in mid June.
 We have already grazed the cattle here twice and ran a batch of chickens over this ground.
 Yes, this actually was a genetically modified soybean field just over three years ago!

 Note that this grass is extremely thick halfway up my thigh.
 We have a lot of feed per acre when our grass looks like this!

 Paddock getting grazed for the third time in 10 weeks.
 We have a stocking density of approximately 20,000lbs of live weight per acre!

 This is about six hours after turning the cattle into this paddock to be grazed a third time in 10 weeks.
 All of that “wasted” grass becomes organic matter to feed our soil critters, which stimulates regrowth.

-As of this writing just two weeks after being grazed a third time it is nearly ready to be grazed again!
-In reality, I need to be back on that ground within the next 14 days but I know I’m not going to make it thru the rest of our paddocks that quickly.
+Two weeks after being grazed a third time it is nearly ready to be grazed again!
+In reality, I need to be back on that ground within the next 14 days from when this photo was taken, but realistically know we won’t make it thru the rest of our paddocks that quickly given what time of year it is.
 Too much grass is a good problem to have!

 Paddock with about seven days of recovery after having been grazed a third time.
 Note how the clover and young grasses are exploding thru the “wasted” organic matter the cattle put onto the ground.